syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/Instantiate-pdfviewer-dynamically.md

 Use the serviceUrl property of the PDF Viewer instance to set the URL of a PDF document you want to load.

-In your HTML file, create a div element that will act as a container for the PDF Viewer  component, and use the jQuery $.ajax method to make an AJAX request to your server and retrieve the PDF document.
-Once the document is retrieved, use the PDF Viewer API to load the document into the PDF Viewer component.

-Use the serviceUrl property of the PDF Viewer instance to set the URL of the PDF document that you want to load.

 ```html

 <div style="width:100%;height:600px">